akka/akka-http/docs/src/main/paradox/routing-dsl/testkit.md

 }
 ```

-In this template *REQUEST* is an expression evaluating to an @unidoc[HttpRequest] instance.
+In this template *REQUEST* is an expression evaluating to an @apidoc[HttpRequest] instance.
-In most cases your test will, in one way or another, extend from @unidoc[RouteTest] which itself mixes in the
+In most cases your test will, in one way or another, extend from @apidoc[RouteTest] which itself mixes in the
 `akka.http.scaladsl.client.RequestBuilding` trait, which gives you a concise and convenient way of constructing
 test requests. <a id="^1" href="#1">[1]</a>